kmanaseryan/mandarin/day3/README.md

 - Install [git](https://git-scm.com/downloads) if you are in Windows
 - After succesfull installation clone this repo by typing in git bash the following command `git clone git@github.com:kmanaseryan/mandarin.git`
-- Redirect to day3 folder by typeing `cd /mandarin/day3`
+- Navigate to day3 folder by typeing `cd /mandarin/day3`
 - Type in your console `npm install` to download required dependences (after this operation you will have node_modules folder)
 - Run the second server `node server2.js` then in another console but in the same directory run first server `node server1.js` and go to your browser and type `localhost:3000`